University Support Staff Employee Personnel Actions

 - Permanent – Employees who transfer, demote or reallocate are generally permanent, unless there are circumstances that warrant a probation period.

-- Trainee – Certain classifications of positions may be designated by the Director as training classes.
+- Trainee – Certain classifications of positions may be designated by the Vice President for Human Capital as training classes.
 Each person employed in a training class shall be in training status and not in probationary or permanent status.
 The training period served shall not be less than six months or more than 24 months from the date of employment.

 BENEFIT PROGRAM PARTICIPATION/IDENTIFICATION DATA